xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Authorization()`

-Returns an array containing the authorization type and credentials:
+Returns an array containing the authorization type and credentials.

+Example:

     Array
     (